Crude Oil: Oil Trading Higher, Ahead Of EIA's Weekly Crude Oil Stockpiles Data | Action Forex

-In the Asian session, at GMT0300, the pair is trading at 13.86, with oil trading 4.76% higher against the USD from yesterday’s close, after US stockpiles rose less-than-expected.
-Data showed that the American Petroleum Institute (API) reported that crude oil inventories rose by 10 million barrels to 510 million barrels in the week ended 24 April 2020.
+In the Asian session, at GMT0300, the pair is trading at 21.84, with oil trading 2.39% higher against the USD from yesterday’s close, amid hopes that demand for oil would begin to pick up as many nations started to ease lockdown restrictions.

 Crude oil is trading above its 20 Hr and 50 Hr moving averages.